Cyberlieutenant/-identity-governance-lab-/README.md

 - Verified Priya now shows as an active, time-limited member of IT-Admins
 - Full just-in-time access cycle demonstrated end-to-end: eligible → requested → MFA →
   justification → approval → active (temporary) access
+### September 19, 2026 — Access Review Configured for Finance-Team
+- Navigated to Identity Governance > Access reviews to create a new review (the direct "Access reviews" search result led to a limited legacy view with no create option — Identity Governance was the correct path)
+- Selected "Resource review" template, scoped to the Finance-Team group, reviewing all members (not guest-only)
+- Set recurrence to Quarterly, 7-day review window, starting immediately with no end date
+- Assigned Maria Lopez (Finance Manager) as the reviewer — a realistic manager-reviews- their-own-team setup
+- Enabled auto-apply results with "Remove access" as the default if no response — demonstrating fail-secure, least-privilege enforcement
+- Enabled the "No sign-in within 30 days" decision helper to assist the reviewer
+- Enabled justification requirement, email notifications, and reminders
+- Named it "Finance-Team Quarterly Access Review" and created it successfully

 ### 1. Privileged Identity Management (PIM)
+*Status: ✅ Complete*
+### 2. Access Reviews
 *Status: ✅ Complete*